Page Reviewed / Updated - Feb. 2019

 This Medicaid program is intended to help eligible seniors with chronic illnesses or disabilities that require the level of care typically provided in skilled nursing homes, yet who prefer to not live in a nursing home.
 This includes persons with Alzheimer’s and other forms of dementia.
 Instead of being placed in a nursing home, they remain living at home or can receive care services in assisted living.
-By allowing individuals to remain at home, the states maximizes the use of family caregivers and lowers its institutional Medicaid costs.
+By allowing individuals to do this, the state maximizes the use of family caregivers and lowers its institutional Medicaid costs.

-There are 4 layers of eligible requirements for MLTC: age, location, disability and financial.
-Applicants must be at least 65 years of age and live in one the NY counties in which the program is offered.
-The disability requirement states they must need the level of care provided in a skilled nursing home.
-From a practical standpoint, this means an assessment of the individual's ability to care for themselves is necessary.
+Functional Ability - The disability requirement states applicants must need the level of care provided in a skilled nursing home.
+From a practical standpoint, this means an assessment of the individual's ability to care for himself/herself is necessary.

-On the financial side, their income and assets must fall within New York Medicaid limits.
-For 2013, one person can have a monthly income of no greater than $809 and two people, $1,192.
-Their financial resources must be less than $14,550 for individuals and $21,550 for couples.
-Their home is not included in sum of their financial resources unless neither spouse intends to live in it.
+Financial - On the financial side, applicants’ income and assets must fall within New York's Medicaid limits.
+As of 2019, one person can have monthly income of no greater than $859 and two people, $1,267.
+Their financial resources must be less than $15,450 for individuals and $22,800 for couples.
+The home is not included in the sum of their financial resources unless neither spouse intends to live in it.
 Also, New Yorkers in areas of the state where real estate values are increasing rapidly should be aware that there is a limit of $878,000 on the equity value of their home.

-New Yorkers whose income or assets exceed Medicaid's limit may still be able to receive some Medicaid benefits through Spend Down.
+New Yorkers whose income or assets surpass Medicaid's limit may still be able to receive some Medicaid benefits through Medically Needy Spend Down.
 This exception considers the applicant's medical costs relative to their income.